olliw42/mLRS-docu/docs/FRSKY_R9_TX.md

 ([back to main page](../README.md))

-The Frsky R9M transmitter module is a a good choice for mLRS since it supports 1 W output power and is commercially available at a affordable price.
+The Frsky R9M transmitter module is a a good choice for mLRS since it supports 1 W output power and is commercially available at an affordable price.

 <table>
   <tbody>